Fluctuations of dynamical observables in linear diffusions with time delay: a Riccati-based approach: Conclusion

 We have implemented a theoretical and numerical scheme to study fluctuations of dynamical observables such as work, heat, or entropy production in stochastic systems governed by linear Langevin equations with time delay.
 We have then been able to derive the complete asymptotic form of the generating functions and probability distributions, and we have characterized (for the first time for a non-Markovian Langevin system) the effective process that describes how fluctuations are created dynamically in the long-time limit.
 In this way, we have extended the current large-deviation description of statistical fluctuations to the harder problem of a non-Markovian diffusion dynamics.

 Central to our analysis are differential Riccati equations, and we have put a lot of emphasis on the properties of these equations as they differ from those typically encountered in (linear-quadratic) optimal control problems.
 This makes the behavior of the solutions more complicated, and we have shown that it is fruitful, both analytically and numerically, to express these solutions in terms of the eigenvalues and eigenvectors of the associated Hamiltonian matrices.
-This procedure allow us to study the statistics of observables at arbitrary finite time and to build explicitly the generic fixed point reached asymptotically, from which the SCGF and the sub-dominant factors are easily computed.
+This procedure allows us to study the statistics of observables at arbitrary finite time and to build explicitly the generic fixed point reached asymptotically, from which the SCGF and the sub-dominant factors are easily computed.
 We have also clarified the conditions under which the probability distributions exhibit exponential tails, the role of the symmetry of the observables, and we have unveiled the nontrivial behavior occurring at the limits of the domain of existence of the SCGF, something that cannot be predicted by only solving the spectral problem for the dominant eigenvalue of the tilted generators.

-Although we have mainly focused on a specific non-Markovian model, it is clear that our methods can be used for any linear multidimensional diffusions, and we expect that many of the results presented here have a more general validity.
+Although we have mainly focused on a specific non-Markovian model, it is clear that our methods can be used for any linear multidimensional diffusions (as an illustration, we present in Appendix \ref{AppendJ} an application of the Riccati formalism to an active particle model).
+We thus expect that many of the results presented here have a more general validity.
 We therefore hope that this study will motivate additional fruitful work in the field.

 \begin{appendices}

 {A\arabic{equation}}